GweiPump/contracts/README.md

   Chainlink Keepers Tested for every 120 seconds for data requests: https://automation.chain.link/mumbai/28627704143175605969914145047990488382129654323040445773310494415714392303066

-  *Get WTI/USD priceFeed from Ethereum Mainnet using Universal Adapter Chainlink Oracle daily if the contract has 1 LINK [just change the current logic check to 1 LINK instead of 0.01 LINK].
+  *Get WTI/USD priceFeed from Ethereum Mainnet using Universal Adapter Chainlink Oracle (POLYGON MUMBAI EXCLUSIVE) daily if the contract has 1
+  LINK [just change the current logic check to 1 LINK instead of 0.01 LINK].

+  *USE QUICKNODE POLYGON WSS TO LISTEN FOR EVENTS FOR ROBOTIC PUMP

   WTI/USD on Chainlink website: https://data.chain.link/ethereum/mainnet/commodities/wti-usd